elicbarbieri/auth-quickstart/README.md

 # Secure Auth Quickstart

 A secure and very fast way to add authentication to any Docker application stack.
-This repo provides a complete, staging-ready authentication system using LLDAP and Caddy Security.
+This repo provides a complete, staging-ready authentication system using Authentik and Caddy.

 If you want to go crazy and run this in production.... go for it you crazy bastard.

 That said, this is a very simple and easy to use authentication system perfect for testing an app with its first thousand users, or really quickly getting an internal app up and running securely.